-That final sentence is, to me, typical Halley: he politely asks that Josiah Burchett reserves his judgment of him until he has concluded his second chance to demonstrate what he can do, and he’s very positive about his ability to achieve his goals and prove himself to those who – perhaps unfairly – doubt his suitability for command.
+That final sentence is, to me, typical of Halley: he politely asks that Josiah Burchett reserves judgment of him until he’s completed the voyage and allow him a second chance to show what he can do, and he’s very positive about his ability to achieve his goals and prove himself to those at the Admiralty who – perhaps unfairly – doubt his suitability for command.
 There’s nothing sullen or churlish, just a polite request to be allowed to show his capabilities when free of his determinedly obstructive lieutenant.

 * I’ve seen the ship’s name spelt several ways, but this seems to be the standard.